joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

     }
 ```

-    <p>And we're done.
-Here's a screenshot of the demo:</p>
+And we're done.
+Here's a screenshot of the demo:

     <img src="dynamiclightmaps.jpg" alt="dynamiclightmaps.jpg" />

-    <p>You can find the complete source code for the demo <a href="https://github.com/joshb/dynamiclightmaps">on GitHub</a>; the source code is distributed under a BSD-style license, which allows you to modify it and/or use it for your own projects.</p>
+You can find the complete source code for the demo <a href="https://github.com/joshb/dynamiclightmaps">on GitHub</a>; the source code is distributed under a BSD-style license, which allows you to modify it and/or use it for your own projects.